 Funding Disbursement and Utilization.
 Checks are valid for 120 days from the date on the check.
-Checks will not be reissued after the 120 period, and will be voided, regardless of approval status.
-Checks can only be issued to the patient listed on the application, or legal guardian in cases where the patient is a minor.
+Checks will not be reissued after the 120-day period and will be voided, regardless of approval status.
+Checks can only be issued to the patient listed on the application or legal guardian in cases where the patient is a minor.
 Checks cannot be reissued to family members, friends, or caretakers and will not be reissued after death.

 * * * * *

-- Patient must have an active leukemia diagnoses, and currently undergoing treatment, within 3 years of diagnosis, for leukemia with a licensed physician/provider.
+- Patient must have an active leukemia diagnosis, and currently undergoing treatment, within 3 years of diagnosis, for leukemia with a licensed physician/provider.

 - Patient must be a legal citizen or legal resident of the United States of America.

 - Patient must be a legal resident of, and currently live in, the state of Texas.

 - Patient cannot have received Leukemia Texas Patient Aid Assistance within the last 24 months.

 Care Team/Health Care Provider Verification.

 Patient’s treatment and diagnoses must be validated by two persons providing care or assistance to the patient through their current physician’s office or hospital.
 Care team members MUST include Name, Title, Valid Phone Number and Email.
 Contact information CANNOT be the same as the Social Workers.
 Patients will be denied if all information is not provided.